 Common water heater maintenance tasks can also improve efficiency.
 Don’t take the comfort and convenience of having hot water in your home for granted.
-Use these do-it-yourself tips to help extend the life of your water heater more efficient and extend its life, while saving money on your energy bill.
+Use these do-it-yourself tips to help make your water heater more efficient and extend its life, while saving money on your energy bill.

-- Lower water heating temperature – Although some manufacturers set water heater thermostats at 140ºF, most households usually only require them to be set at 120ºF, which also slows mineral buildup and corrosion in your water heater and pipes.
-Water heated at 140ºF also poses a safety hazard—scalding.
+- Lower water heating temperature – Although some manufacturers set water heater thermostats at 140ºF, most households usually only require them to be set at 120ºF.
+Lowering the temperature can slow mineral buildup and corrosion in your water heater and pipes.
+Perhaps more importantly, water heated at 140ºF also poses a safety hazard—scalding.

 - Insulate hot water pipes – Insulating your hot water pipes reduces heat loss and can raise water temperature 2°F–4°F hotter than uninsulated pipes can deliver, allowing you to lower your water temperature setting.
 You also won’t have to wait as long for hot water when you turn on a faucet or showerhead, which helps conserve water.

 - Paying for someone to insulate your pipes—as a project on its own—may not make economic sense.
 But having the insulation done during new construction of a home, during other work on your water heater or pipes, or insulating the pipes yourself, is well worth the effort.
 In special cases, such as when the fuel used for heating water is very expensive, the distance traveled by the pipes is far, the pipes are exposed to very cold air (in which case they should be insulated anyway to prevent freezing) or, if the household uses a lot of water, much higher energy savings can be obtained.
 In these cases, cost savings may offset paying for someone to do the job for you.